SharePoint/sp-dev-docs/docs/solution-guidance/replace-sharepoint-web-parts-with-add-in-parts.md

 To replace web parts with new add-in parts:

-1. Export the new add-in part.
+1. Export the new add-in part to get the add-in part definition.

-2. Use the exported add-in part to get the add-in part definition.
-Create the new add-in part on the page by using the add-in part definition.
+2. Create the new add-in part on the page by using the add-in part definition.

 3. Find all pages with web parts to be replaced, and then remove the web parts.